seidelmiko-crypto/Covenant-of-the-Commons/README.md

 Status: Phase Zero — Month Zero (September 2026)

-Repository: covenant-of-the-commons seidelmiko-crypto/Covenant-of-the-Commons
+License: CC BY-SA 4.0

 What This Is

 This repository contains the complete founding instrument series of the Global Stewardship Council for Renewal and Resilience — a proposed decentralized institution operating under the Constitutional Charter of the Commons.
 The Council is constituted as an ecosystem of entities under perpetual mission authority: a Delaware Perpetual Purpose Trust (Tier I), a Swiss Verein (Tier II), a Wyoming DAO-LLC (Tier III), and a Colorado 501(c)(3) (Tier IV).

 The work here is governed by one rule above all others: the ledger is the proof.
 Every commitment is registered, dated, and falsifiable.
 Nothing is deleted; only superseded with change-logs.

 Three-Horizon Status Honesty